 With regard to special permits to reduce the number of required parking stalls, pursuant to §5.1.4.A and §5.1.13:

-The Council finds that a waiver of 1,737 required parking stalls, resulting in a total of 1350 lined parking spaces for the Project with an additional capacity for 250 parking spaces available for use by valet, is in the public interest or in the interest of safety, or protection of environmental features for the following reasons:
+The Council finds that a waiver of 1,737 required parking stalls, resulting in a total of 1350 lined parking stalls for the Project with an additional capacity for 250 parking spaces available for use by valet, is in the public interest or in the interest of safety, or protection of environmental features for the following reasons:

 Based upon the Petitioner’s proposed parking plan, shared parking capability, and the robust TDM plan, the reduction in parking to provide 1350 striped parking spaces with an additional capacity for 250 parking spaces available for use by valet is warranted and consistent with the City’s goals to reduce single-occupancy vehicular trips and to incentivize alternative modes of transportation.

-The Petitioner’s shared parking plan together with the centrality of parking within the Site and limited pedestrian access through Building 1 to the site will lead vehicles to the on-site parking facilities rather than neighborhood streets, and that the redevelopment of this site will not adversely affect the future parking availability in Newton Upper Falls.
+The Petitioner’s shared parking plan together with the centrality of parking within the Site and limited pedestrian access through Building 1 to the site will lead vehicles to the on-site parking facilities rather than neighborhood streets.

 The Petitioner has put almost all of the Project parking underground and the reduced parking requires that the Petitioner closely coordinate parking supply, parking demand and the Petitioner’s transportation demand management plan.